Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/SetMapSpatialReference/README.md

 ## How it works

-1. Create an `Map` object using a spatial reference.
+1. Create a `Map` object using a spatial reference.
 2. Create a `Basemap` object using an `ArcGISMapImageLayer` object.
 3. Set the base map to the map.
 4. Set the map to a `MapView` object.